-Chronic pain can take over your life and keep you from doing the things you enjoy.
+Pain can take over your life and keep you from doing the things you enjoy.
 You may not be able to travel, go to the gym, work, or enjoy the time spent with your family and friends.
 Getting a good night’s sleep may seem impossible when everything hurts.

 Approximately 20 percent of American adults are struggling with chronic pain.
 Most times, this symptom is due to underlying disorders like osteoarthritis, degenerative disc disease, sciatica, or migraines.
 Let’s take a look at the five most painful conditions so you can identify them at an early stage and receive the treatment you need.

-This condition occurs due to inflammation of compression of the sciatic nerve, usually secondary to a herniated disk or spinal stenosis.
+This condition occurs due to inflammation or compression of the sciatic nerve, usually secondary to a herniated disk or spinal stenosis.
 Patients frequently experience low back pain that travels into the buttocks and down the leg.
 Pain is frequently described as sharp, burning and shooting down the leg.
 It can be very difficult to walk, and some patients will limp or drag their leg while ambulating.

 Sciatica can usually be treated without surgery.
 Proper rest is essential.
 Treatment involves physical therapy, NSAIDs and transforaminal epidural steroid injection (TFESI).
 TFESI is a simple office-based procedure where a doctor injects local anesthetic and steroid around the injured nerves in order to stop the inflammatory response.
 This will stop the pain and allow healing to begin.
 If treated properly, this condition should resolve fully.